MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dmarc-configure.md

    You can also use the `pct=` value to gradually affect more messages and verify the results.

-4. Repeat the previous steps for other subdomains of increasing volume and/or complexity, saving the parent domain for last.
+4. Repeat the previous three steps for the remaining subdomains of increasing volume and/or complexity, saving the parent domain for last.

    > [!TIP]
-   > Blocking legitimate email in any significant volume is unacceptable to users.
-But, it's almost inevitable that you're going to get some false positives.
+   > Blocking legitimate email in any significant volume is unacceptable to users, but it's almost inevitable that you're going to get some false positives.
 Go slowly and methodically deal with issues that are revealed in DMARC reporting.
 DMARC reporting vendors in the MISA Catalog at <https://www.microsoft.com/misapartnercatalog> make it easier to view and interpret the DMARC results.

-5. As described earlier, subdomains inherit the DMARC TXT record of the parent domain, which can be overridden by a separate DMARC TXT record in the subdomain.
-When you're finished implementing DMARC in a domain and all subdomains, and the DMARC settings are effectively identical for the parent domain and all subdomains, you can eliminate the DMARC TXT records in the subdomains and rely on the single DMARC TXT record in the parent domain.
+5. As described earlier, subdomains inherit the DMARC TXT record settings of the parent domain, which can be overridden by a separate DMARC TXT record in the subdomain.
+When you're finished setting up DMARC in a domain and all subdomains, and the DMARC settings are effectively identical for the parent domain and all subdomains, you can eliminate the DMARC TXT records in the subdomains and rely on the single DMARC TXT record in the parent domain.

 ## DMARC TXT records for parked domains in Microsoft 365

 > [!TIP]
 > The recommended SPF TXT record for parked domains that don't send mail is described in [SPF TXT records for custom domains in Microsoft 365](email-authentication-spf-configure.md#spf-txt-records-for-custom-domains-in-microsoft-365).
 As described in [Set up DKIM to sign mail from your Microsoft 365 domain](email-authentication-dkim-configure.md), we don't recommend DKIM CNAME records for parked domains.

-1. If you have registered domains that no one on the internet should expect to received mail from, create the following DMARC TXT record at the domain registrar for the domain:
+1. If you have registered domains that no one on the internet should expect to receive mail from, create the following DMARC TXT record at the domain registrar for the domain:

    **Hostname**: `_dmarc`<br/>
    **TXT value**: `v=DMARC1; p=reject;`